 Dealing with touching and overlapping nuclei during algorithm development

 Overlapping cell nuclei have intersecting boundaries at points of concavity (Cloppet & Boucher, 2008; Ishrad et al., 2013).
-Thus, extracting reliable and accurate nuclear boundaries in regions of overlap may be problematic with the software currently available on the market.
+Thus, extracting reliable and accurate nuclear boundaries in regions of overlap may be problematic with the majority of solutions currently available on the market.

 Overlaps and touching regions in the whole-slide images may result in the inaccurate identification of nuclear boundaries and may cause either under-segmentation, i.e. the segmenting overlapping nuclei as one, or over-segmentation, i.e. segmenting one single nucleus as multiple ones (Mahmood et al., 2019; Zhou et al., 2019).